Languages Made Easy

 And after 127 days, you still couldn’t.

-But when you’re “consistent” without feeling more capable?
+But when you’re being “consistent” without feeling more capable?

 You didn’t quit.

-Your brain made an executive decision that the app wasn’t producing the outcome you wanted, so it stopped trying.
+Your brain made an executive decision that the app wasn’t producing the outcome you wanted, so it stopped investing energy.

-Instead of “complete a lesson every day,” your goal is:
+Instead of “complete a lesson every day,” your goal becomes:

 “Say one full sentence out loud today that I couldn’t say last week.”